SerNet/verinice-veo-web-documentation/developers/index.md

 ### childElementIds

-Find all objects that have another object as a part.
-One or more UUIDs can be specified, separated by a comma.
+Find all elements that contain at least one of the given elements as a part or member.
+One or several UUIDs can be specified, separated by commas.

 **[`GET /domains/DOMAIN-ID/assets?childElementIds=823dfbfa-21d4-4174-b184-38734465cbbb`](https://api.verinice.com/veo/swagger-ui/index.html?configUrl=/veo/v3/api-docs/swagger-config#/asset-in-domain-controller/getAssets)** - OpenAPI documentation

 Finds all incidents that have incident with ID _823dfbfa-21d4-4174-b184-38734465cbbb_ as a part.

-## Load a single business object
+## Loading a single element

-A single object can be loaded with its UUID.
-API endpoint to load a process from a domain:
+A single element can be loaded by its UUID.
+The following API endpoint loads a process from the viewpoint of a domain (i.e., only process data that is relevant for given domain is contained in the response):

 **[`GET /domains/DOMAIN-ID/processes/PROCESS-ID`](https://api.verinice.com/veo/swagger-ui/index.html?configUrl=/veo/v3/api-docs/swagger-config#/process-in-domain-controller/getElement_5)** - OpenAPI documentation